mljar/mljar-supervised/docs/api.md

 - `results_path`: The path where all results will be saved.
 If left `None` then the name of directory will be generated, with schema: AutoML_{number}, where number can be from 1 to 100 - depends which direcory name will be available.

+If the `results_path` will point to directory with AutoML results, then all models will be loaded.

 - `total_time_limit`: The time limit in seconds for AutoML training.
 It is not used when `model_time_limit` is not `None`.